khanyezi/Business-plan/Khanyezi.md

 ### Short term:
 * Sign data agreements with University of Cape Town
 * Onboard 50 students
+* Offer loans up to R200 000 to fund one year of studies and living expenses
-* Create relationships with 5 potential employers for funded graduates
+* Create relationships potential employers for funded graduates

 ### Long term:
 * Sign data agreements with 2 more universities